japl-lang/JustAnotherJAPL/docs/bytecode.md

 ### Numbers

 For simplicity purposes, numbers in object files are serialized as strings of decimal digits and optionally a dot followed by 1 or more decimal digits (for floats).
 The number `2.718`, for example, would just be serialized as the string `"2.718"` (without quotes).
 JAPL supports scientific notation such as `2e3`, but numbers in this form are collapsed to their decimal representation before being written to a file, therefore `2e3` becomes `2000.0`.
-Other decimal number representations such as hexadecimal, binary and octal are also converted to base 10 during compilation.
+Other decimal number representations such as hexadecimal, binary and octal are also converted to base 10 during compilation (usually during the optimization process).

 ### Strings